Rodent Control and Rodenticides

 - Rats and Mice in Schools - Washington State University Extension

-- Control Commensal Rodents In Poultry Houses - Mississippi State University Extension Service
+- Control Rodents on the Poultry Farm - Mississippi State University Extension Service

 - Control of Roof Rats in Fruit Trees - University of Florida Extension

 - Protecting Trees from Rodent Damage - University of Minnesota Extension

 - School Integrated Pest Management (IPM) for Rats and Mice - Virginia Tech Extension Service